 After lunch at the summit, it’s back the same way… we finish around 4pm at the bottom, in time to catch another Lord Howe island sunset!

-It’s been an incredible walk – worth it for the views alone, but with the bonus of “falling birds” and interesting plants we see, combined with Jack’s interesting commentary.
+Mount Gower has been an incredible walk – worth it for the views alone, but with the bonus of “falling birds” and the interesting plants we see, combined with Jack’s insightful commentary.
 It’s not an easy climb, but the pace is fairly slow being a group, so even if you’re nor super-fit you should fine to undertake this walk!